marco-pontes/simple-fake-api/readme.md

 ## Installation

-Note on TypeScript support:
+Note on TypeScript and config loading:
-- This library bundles ts-node as a runtime dependency and attempts to register it automatically.
-Consumers can use .ts route files and a TypeScript simple-fake-api.config.ts without installing ts-node in their project.
+- Config loader uses jiti under the hood to synchronously load config files in multiple formats: .cjs, .js, .mjs, .ts, .cts.
+You do not need to install ts-node in your app for the bundler/helper to read a TypeScript config file.
-- Registration prefers 'ts-node/register/transpile-only' for speed and falls back to 'ts-node/register'.
-If, for any reason, ts-node cannot be loaded, a warning is logged and loading .ts files may fail.
+- Route files: this library bundles ts-node as a runtime dependency and registers it automatically to support .ts route files at runtime.
+Registration prefers 'ts-node/register/transpile-only' and falls back to 'ts-node/register'.

 - Note for pnpm users (automatic config generation):
   - pnpm may skip postinstall scripts by default for security.
 If the simple-fake-api.config.js file was not created automatically after installation, approve the build for this package: